for Veterans and the Public

 The rapid oral HIV test detects antibodies made by the immune system in response to HIV infection, just like the standard blood antibody test.
 The rapid oral test, however, detects these antibodies in oral fluid, and doesn't require a blood sample.

-It also is possible to have false-positive results (a person may have a positive rapid oral HIV test result but not be actually infected with HIV).
+It also is possible to have false-positive results (a person may have a positive rapid oral HIV test result but not actually be infected with HIV).
 That's why anyone who has a positive result with a rapid oral HIV test must have a more specific "confirmatory" blood test before a diagnosis of HIV infection can be made.